-Have you ever wondered why is barn paint red?
-The prairies that cover the interior of North America are part of Calgary’s beautiful backyard – rolling fields, distant foothills, and family farms that dot the roads across our province.
+Have you ever wondered why is a barn painted red?
+The prairies that cover the interior of North America are part of Calgary’s beautiful backyard rolling fields, distant foothills, and family farms that dot the roads across our province.
 Albertans carry a strong pride for our landscape that is shown through care and consideration, and that includes maintaining the great-looking scenery that surrounds us.

 An alternate theory to the question “why is barn paint red” is that the colour was chosen purposefully so that cows would have a way of finding their way home after a day in the field.
 However, studies show that cows are, in fact, colourblind to hues of red.
 So, that rules out that theory!